-The right cooperation with a technology partner should complement and broaden your company’s existing technical knowledge.
+The proper cooperation with a technology partner should complement and broaden your company's existing technical knowledge.
 However, first, you need to make sure that you choose a company that has the right people on board.
-To do so, it’s not enough to look up a company online.
-Devote some time to go through a proper meeting with a person who represents the other side to find out how they screen their team or community members and what projects they have in their portfolio.
+To do so, it's not enough to look up a company online.
+Devote some time to meet with a person who represents the other side to find out how they screen their team or community members and what projects they have in their portfolio.

 At Blue House, as an example, we agree with that and believe that the most effective companies are built around small teams of high-performing people - our consultants are senior-level IT experts with the most sought-after skill-sets on the market.
 Our Blue House community is unique since we put emphasis on referrals while scaling it up.

-Included in that amount are the internal costs like in-house human-resources team, onboarding process, employee management; and external costs like job ads, consulting services, or third-party fees if you decide to cooperate with recruitment agencies.
-If you don’t think that you want to delegate your project entirely to a technology partner, you can take advantage of other solutions that they offer - body leasing or team leasing.
+Included in that amount are the internal costs like in-house human-resources team, onboarding process, employee management, and external costs like job ads, consulting services, or third-party fees if you decide to cooperate with recruitment agencies.
+Suppose you don't think that you want to delegate your project entirely to a technology partner.
+In that case, you can take advantage of other solutions that they offer - body leasing or team leasing.

-Tomorrow’s organization may be different from the past.
-Now companies need agile and resilient talent to be able to move fast, adapt to change, and continually learn.
+Tomorrow's organization may be different from the past.
+Now, companies need agile and resilient talent to be able to move fast, adapt to change, and continually learn.
 IT staff augmentation opens up new possibilities for companies.
-What’s more, some IT Staffing Companies offer the possibility of scaling up or scaling down the resources as you go.
+What's more, some IT Staffing Companies offer the option of scaling up or scaling down the resources as you go.

-Unicorns are great but also a rare thing since sometimes they disappear as quickly as they appear - as they rapidly grow without taking into account the threats of the current situation.
+Unicorns are great but also a rare thing since sometimes they disappear as quickly as they appear - as they rapidly grow without considering the current situation's threats.
 What you need to focus on now is to be cash flow-sensitive and create a realistic operational budget.

 Take advantage of remote work and think about what tasks can be delegated outside of your company.
-Remember that nowadays the skills of employees are indicative of the strength of the organization, not the number of people employed in the enterprise.
+Remember that nowadays, employees' skills are indicative of the strength of the organization, not the number of people employed in the enterprise.
 Consider IT staff augmentation and contact us if you need the right IT experts who can join your forces and boost product development.